 On most of my sites, I used to recommend Simple Share Buttons Adder, but am now informed it installs tracking scripts and potential malware.
 That’s too bad, because it had always been an awesome plugin.

-I am now using and loving Scriptless Social Sharing, which is designed to be super simple and fast loading.
+Scriptless Social Sharing is awesome.
+It’s designed to be super simple and fast loading.
 But it also looks terrific, in my opinion.
 I recommend changing the button padding setting from the default of “12” to something like “5” if you want it to look sleeker.

 I also use AddtoAny share buttons on one of my sites, and it’s also very fast and never buggy.
 As far as I know, no tracking or malware on either of those.